pH7Software/pH7-Social-Dating-CMS/_tools/cli/README.md

 - `--dry-run` to inspect the planned actions without modifying GitHub

 The command uses `GITHUB_TOKEN` or `GH_TOKEN` from the environment for authenticated comment and close operations.
+Prefer environment variables over `--token` so the secret does not end up in shell history.

 ## 💡 Good to Know